 femifesto is a Toronto-based, feminist organization that works to shift rape culture to consent culture.
 We acknowledge that we engage in this work upon the unceded territory of the Mississaugas of the New Credit First Nation.

 Our main project to date has been creating Use the Right Words: Media Reporting on Sexual Violence in Canada, a free guide for journalists when reporting on sexual violence.
 We also provide education, training and research on gender-based violence including building consent culture, addressing rape culture, and media reporting.
-If you are interested in having femifesto provide workshops, training, or other consulting services for your organization, you can contact us.
+If you are interested in having femifesto provide workshops, training, or other consulting services for your organization, you can contact us at email@example.com.

 Shannon Giannitsopoulou is an intersectional feminist and activist, specializing in public relations, communications and project management within an anti-oppression framework.
 Shannon is a co-founder of femifesto and contributing writer of Use the Right Words: Media Reporting on Sexual Violence in Canada.